-Bridge Michigan, a nonprofit, nonpartisan Michigan-based online news publication, is offering several paid, eight-week internships for summer 2021.
+Bridge Michigan, the state’s preeminent nonprofit, nonpartisan online news source, is offering several paid, eight-week student internships for summer 2022.

 A four-time Michigan Newspaper of the Year, with more than 600,000 monthly readers, Bridge is seeking candidates who are considering a career in journalism and have some journalism training in college coursework and/or publications, as well as candidates interested in and have some background in audience development and social media promotion.

-Interns will receive $4,800 over an eight-week period, with the start and end dates negotiable.
+Interns will receive $4,800 over a full-time, eight-week schedule, with the start and end dates negotiable.
 The internship pays mileage to and from assignments, but does not include a housing stipend.

 Bridge is committed to diversity and building an inclusive environment for people of all backgrounds and ages.
 We especially encourage members of traditionally underrepresented communities to apply, including people of color, LGBTQ people, applicants from rural and low- or moderate-income households and people with disabilities.

 See what new members are saying about why they donated to Bridge Michigan:

 - “In order for this information to be accurate and unbiased it must be underwritten by its readers, not by special interests.” - Larry S.

 - “Not many other media sources report on the topics Bridge does.” - Susan B.